braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/scuba.md

 # Scuba Analytics

 >[Scuba Analytics][1] is a full-stack, machine-learning-powered data collaboration platform designed for high-velocity time-series data.
-It redefines how organizations handle first-party and high-velocity time-series data, offering insights into customers and real-time competition tracking.
+Scuba allows you to selectively export users (also called actors) and load them into your Braze platform.
+In Scuba, custom actor properties are used to analyze behavioral trends, activate your data across various platforms, and conduct predictive modeling using machine learning.

 ## Prerequisites